TECHNOLOGY FILE

 Overview

-MoodLine™ is the consumer edition of the thing the Calibration does to corporate employees and the thing SynThetic does to its forty million daily users: affective optimization, unbundled from the badge and the prescription, sold to anyone with a neural interface and a subscription tier.
+MoodLine™ is the consumer edition of the thing the does to corporate employees and the thing does to its forty million daily users: affective optimization, unbundled from the badge and the prescription, sold to anyone with a neural interface and a subscription tier.

 So the suite came out of the firmware and onto the shelf.